dumitru-stratulat/summative-project-java/README.md

 # Deadline for submission 16:00, Friday 22nd April, 2022

-# Please read all the assignment specification carefully first, before asking your tutor any questions.

 # General information

 You are required to submit your work via the dedicated assignment link in the ‘week 24’ folder of the